StefanoDeVuono/Naza_frontend/README.md

 This will update the production Squarespace.

 This workflow means that master may not contain the code currently deployed to production.

-### Deployment issues

-Sometimes pushing to Squarespace doesn't show the update.
-A follow-on 'fake' commit might be needed to force an update.

 ## Hair Color Images